-We’re excited to introduce the new and improved Family Practice Management (FPM) website.
+We’re excited to introduce the new and improved FPM website.
 More than a year in the making, the redesigned website offers an easy way to page through a recent issue of the journal, browse content on popular topics, and access key sections of the site such as the Toolbox and CME Quiz.
 Using responsive design, the site adjusts to your device, whether you’re reading on a desktop computer, tablet, or smartphone.

 Here’s a quick tour of just some of the changes, starting at the FPM home page.